ecfeed/ecfeed.cpp/README.md

 ## Examples

-Methods, used in the tutorial, are included the welcome model, created during the account registration process.
+Methods, used in the tutorial, are included the welcome model, which was created during the account registration process.
 If the model is missing, e.g. it has been deleted by the user, it can be downloaded from [here](https://s3-eu-west-1.amazonaws.com/resources.ecfeed.com/repo/tutorial/Welcome.ect).

 ```cpp
 #include "ecfeed.hpp"